QuickOPC on .NET

 The components can be used from various .NET languages and environments.
 The available examples show how the components can be used from C#, Visual Basic.NET, managed C++, and F#.
 Windows Forms, ASP.NET pages, Windows services, console applications, and WPF applications are all supported.
 For example. you can develop HMI-s, or OPC Loggers with QuickOPC.
 The development tool we have targeted primarily is Visual Studio.
 Both 32-bit and 64-bit applications can be created.
 If you like LINQPad, you can use it to quickly test out your code and ideas with QuickOPC.

-If you are using a development tool that is not .NET-based, and supports COM Automation, check out QuickOPC-COM instead.
-Note that with our new product editions, you will always get .NET and COM components in a single, combined package.
+If you are using a development tool that is not .NET-based, and supports COM Automation, check out QuickOPC in COM instead.

 Useful links: Documentation / Examples / Knowledge Base